Cyber Security and Information Assurance

 Regardless of designation, the Cyber Centre routinely provides valuable advice and information for all IT Security practitioners: the private and non-profit sectors, as well as provincial, territorial and municipal governments.
 This includes the most current information to alert them to imminent cyber threats or vulnerabilities, technical advice to make networks more secure, and innovative tools like Assemblyline, a malware detection and analysis tool created by the Cyber Centre and publicly released to the cyber security community.

 If a serious cyber incident occurs, the Cyber Centre is there to offer assistance.
-We are home to the National Computer Emergency Response Team (CERT), and the Government of Canada’s Computer Incident Response Team (CIRT), working in close collaboration with other government departments, critical infrastructure, Canadian businesses and international partners to respond to and mitigate cyber incidents.
+We are home to the National Computer Security Incident Response Team (CSIRT), and the Government of Canada’s Computer Incident Response Team (CIRT), working in close collaboration with other government departments, critical infrastructure, Canadian businesses and international partners to respond to and mitigate cyber incidents.

 Cyber Advice Anyone Can Use